rishisha19/jhipster-app/README.md

-# rad-learning
+# jhipster-app
-This repository is to try out all the new cool way to learn rapid action development
+This repository is to try out jhipster way of microservice development